benjaminangafua/benjaminangafua/README.md

 <b>Hello, I am Benjamin A. Ngafua.</b>

-<p>Software Developer in Liberia, open to remote jobs or contracts.
+<p>A Software Developer in Liberia, open to remote jobs or contracts.
 </p>